May 05, 2015

-Absent an express term to the contrary, most contracts of employment contain an implied provision that they can only be terminated for just cause or, upon reasonable notice.
+Absent an express term to the contrary, most contracts of employment contain an implied provision that they can only be terminated for just cause or, in the absence of just cause, upon reasonable notice.
 The amount of reasonable notice that must be given varies from employee to employee as it is based upon factors which affect the employee's ability to find comparable employment such as the employee's age, length of service, level of responsibility and salary.
 (See Bardal v.
-The Globe & Mail, OWN 253).
+The Globe & Mail, O.W.N.
+253).

 If an employer fails to provide reasonable notice of termination, it is liable to an employee for all damages suffered as a result of that failure.
-Normally these damages are the value of the employee's lost salary and benefits during the notice period less the amount that the employee earns through alternative employment.
+Normally these damages are the value of the employee's lost salary and benefits during the notice period less the amount that the employee earns during that period from alternative employment.

-In addition, employees are entitled to a minimum statutory notice period under the Employment Standards Act, 2000.
-Under the Act employers are required to provide a minimum period of salary continuance and benefit coverage.
-During this minimum notice period, employees are “deemed” to be in the active employ of their employer for the purposes of interpreting the policy of insurance and establishing eligibility for coverage by virtue of Subsection 62(1) of the Act.
+The Employment Standards Act, 2000 prescribes minimum notice periods applicable to all employees.
+The length of these periods is based upon the employee’s years of service with the employer.
+Under the Act, employers are required to provide a minimum period of salary continuance and benefit coverage.
+(This statutory notice period is usually less than the reasonable notice period required by common law).
+During this minimum notice period, employees are “deemed” to be in the active employ of their employer for the purposes of interpreting the policy of insurance and establishing eligibility for coverage by virtue of Section 62(1) of the Act.

 Some employee benefits may not be continued after the expiration of the statutory notice period because, by their terms, they are available only to employees in the active employ of the company.
 The most common example of this type of insurance is long term disability.

 Normally employers and employees negotiate severance packages at the time of termination.
-In these severance packages, it is clearly stated that certain benefits will not be continued during the notice period.
+In these severance packages, it is clearly stated that certain benefits will not be continued after the expiry of the statutory notice period.
 In exchange for the severance package, employees are usually required to sign a release.
 In this way, the employer is protected from any further liability should the employee have a claim under one of these discontinued benefit plans.

 However, situations do occur where the parties are not able to successfully negotiate a severance package.
-In these cases, the employee normally sues for damages for wrongful dismissal and claims all salary and benefits he/she would have received had he/she been given reasonable notice.
-If the employee becomes disabled during the notice period, his/her claim for damages would include a claim for all disability benefits he/she would have received had he/she been given reasonable notice.
+In these cases the employee may sue the employer for damages for wrongful dismissal and claim all salary and benefits that the employee would have received had the employee been given reasonable notice of termination.
+If the employee becomes disabled during the notice period, the employee’s claim for damages could include a claim for all disability benefits the employee would have received had the employee been given reasonable notice.
 In cases of catastrophic disabilities these damages can be enormous.

 If there is no overriding express provision, the contract of employment is taken to contain an implied term that each party must give reasonable notice of termination to the other.
 The implied term is not a term to the effect that the employer may give pay in lieu of notice: see Dunlop v.
 British Columbia Hydro & Power Authority (1988), 23 C.C.E.L.
 96, 2 W.W.R.
 518, 32 B.C.L.R.
 (2d) 334 at 338 (C.A.).
 Compensation for the period of reasonable notice is not limited to severance pay in lieu of salary.
 As stated above, it extends to actual monetary loss sustained from deprival of fringe benefits that would otherwise have been enjoyed during the notice period.